Kotlin/anko/README.md

 ### UI wrapper

-Before the Beginning of Time Koan used UI tag as a top-level DSL element:
+Before the Beginning of Time Koan always used `UI` tag as a top-level DSL element:

 ```kotlin
 UI {